 make this amount of time available it may be best not to embark on the course

 at the moment.
 Being part of a supported learning group can also be an important

 We will learn a range of formal and informal mindfulness practices which include some meditations, some gentle movement practices and a variety of cognitive exercises, all aimed at bringing greater awareness, clarity, concentration and choice to our experience.

 Please feel free to get in touch for an informal discussion if you’d like to explore whether or not this course may be right for you and whether now is the right time for you to be embarking on mindfulness training.

-The course is made up of 8 weekly sessions and a ‘retreat’ day.
+The course is taught by Ali Lambie and is made up of 8 weekly sessions and a ‘retreat’ day.